 A secured personal loan is a loan guaranteed by an asset, such as a car.
 The lender uses this asset as security, which means that if you don’t make the agreed repayments the lender can take possession of the asset and sell it to cover the cost of the loan.
 This security means that the lender can offer a lower interest rate for the loan.

-A secured loan is generally only available on vehicles less than five years old, as the lender needs to be confident of its value.
+A secured loan is generally only available on vehicles up to seven years old, as the lender needs to be confident of its value.
 You’ll also need to provide details of the vehicle when you purchase so that the value can be verified.

 Applying for a CommBank Secured Personal Loan